kyolebu/CS506-Project/Wyatt-Final.md

 ### Next steps

-- still need to build the decision tree about pay level (maybe just focus on overtime pay amount since that is focus of project)
+- play with decision tree to find interesting splits